MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

     :::image type="content" source="media/monitor-hci-single/agent-migration.png" alt-text="Portal shows update needed" lightbox="media/monitor-hci-single/agent-migration.png":::

-1. Select **Install AMA**; the **Data collection rules** window opens.
+1. Select **Install AMA**; the **Insights configuration** window opens.

     :::image type="content" source="media/monitor-hci-single/agent-migration-2.png" alt-text="Screenshot showing the Data collection rules window." lightbox="media/monitor-hci-single/agent-migration-2.png":::

 1. Select or create a data collection rule as mentioned previously in the *Enable Insights* section.

-The Azure Monitor agent and the MicrosoftMonitoringAgent extension can both be installed on the same computer during migration.
+The Azure Monitor agent and the Microsoft Monitoring Agent extension can both be installed on the same computer during migration.
 Running both agents might lead to duplication of data and increased cost.
-If a machine has both agents installed, you'll see a warning in the Azure portal that you might be collecting duplicate data.
+If a machine has both agents installed, you'll see a warning in the Azure portal that you might be collecting duplicate data, as shown below.

 > [!WARNING]
-> Collecting duplicate data from a single machine with both the Azure Monitor agent and the MicrosoftMonitoringAgent extension can result in extra ingestion cost from sending duplicate data to the Log Analytics workspace.
+> Collecting duplicate data from a single machine with both the Azure Monitor agent and the Microsoft Monitoring Agent extension can result in extra ingestion cost from sending duplicate data to the Log Analytics workspace.

 :::image type="content" source="media/monitor-hci-single/agent-migration-3.png" alt-text="Screenshot showing a data duplication warning." lightbox="media/monitor-hci-single/agent-migration-3.png":::

-You must remove the MicrosoftMonitoringAgent extension yourself from any computers that are using it.
-Before you do this step, ensure that the computer isn't relying on any other solutions that require MicrosoftMonitoringAgent.
-After you verify that the MicrosoftMonitoringAgent extension is not still connected to your Log Analytics workspace, you can remove the **MicrosoftMonitoringAgent** extension manually by redirecting to the **Extensions** page.
+You must remove the Microsoft Monitoring Agent extension yourself from any computers that are using it.
+Before you do this step, ensure that the computer isn't relying on any other solutions that require the Microsoft Monitoring Agent.
+After you verify that **MicrosoftMonitoringAgent** is not still connected to your Log Analytics workspace, you can remove **MicrosoftMonitoringAgent** manually by redirecting to the **Extensions** page.

 :::image type="content" source="media/monitor-hci-single/agent-migration-4.png" alt-text="Screenshot showing the Extensions list." lightbox="media/monitor-hci-single/agent-migration-4.png":::